opensafely/long-covid-risk-factors-and-prediction/README.md

-# Risk factors and prediction models for long COVID: analysis using OpenSAFELY
+# Risk factors for long COVID: analysis using OpenSAFELY

-This is the code and configuration for long-COVID-risk-factors-and-prediction.
+This is the code and configuration for long-COVID-risk-factors.

 You can run this project via [Gitpod](https://gitpod.io) in a web browser by clicking on this badge: [![Gitpod ready-to-code](https://img.shields.io/badge/Gitpod-ready--to--code-908a85?logo=gitpod)](https://gitpod.io/#https://github.com/opensafely/long-COVID-prediction)